arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

 How can this be possibly useful?

-The fact is, the list can be the result of another, arbitrary function, including an arbitrary  interactive command.
-Try this, for
+The fact is, the list can be the result of another, arbitrary function, including an interactive command.
+Enter a new command:
-example:
+`completing-read`.
+Try the following:

 ```emacs-lisp
 (completing-read